1+1 (Sia song)

-"1+1" is a song by Australian singer-songwriter Sia, taken from the former's ninth studio album, Music – Songs from and Inspired by the Motion Picture.
+"1+1" is a song by Australian singer-songwriter Sia, taken from her ninth studio album, Music – Songs from and Inspired by the Motion Picture.

 The song was used in musical film Music, co-written and directed by Sia, it was released on YouTube alongside Sia's album on February 12.
 In the film, it is performed by American actress and singer Kate Hudson.

 Three Banx & Ranx remixes of "1+1" were then released; the first, featuring guest vocals from Israeli-French singer-songwriter Amir Haddad, was released on 13 July 2021.
 This was followed by a solo version on 23 July, and, on 6 August, a Spanish-language remix featuring Sofía Reyes and Yandel.
+Amir's remix is included on the deluxe edition of Haddad's fourth studio album, Ressources and on the French edition of Sia's ninth studio album.

 Composition

 "1+1" is a "breezy", summery track, built on a dance-pop instrumental.